mrshamshir/Pneumonia-Classification/README.md

 * Doing nothing :)

 In this example, we will simply do nothing as this often yields the best results.
+Then we used weighted loss with with weight 3 for pos (pneumonia) samples and compare them at the end.

 **Now it is time to create the model** - We will use the ResNet18 network architecture.